Lyther/UnlimitedBuildings/README.txt

 When I build a smelting planet, I end up with a lone nano-alloy furnace, and the rest of the place is filled with forts/research labs/rare resource factories.
 Why not let smelting planets have an unlimited number of alloy furnaces?

-The same goes for the megastructure, over a planet where a star ring base is built, empty space is simply too good to put a habitable station, but the vanilla mechanism does not allow this.
+The same goes for the megastructure, over a planet where a star ring base is built, space is simply too good to put a habitable station, but the vanilla mechanism does not allow this.
 After the space civilization built the Dyson sphere, it is surprising that it would freeze all the habitable spheres in the galaxy, is it surprising that the FTL civilization does not have artificial light sources and other technologies?
 Likewise, after building habitation stations on planets, dead-brained scientists can't imagine that they can build sentinel arrays next to habitation stations, which they believe have crowded out the space where other megastructures would have been built, so they refuse to build other megastructures on planets where they were built.

-What's even more puzzling is that megastructures have a limit of one per megastructure, and even with more resources, players cannot continue to build more Dyson Spheres and Matter Decompressors, which is obviously unconscionable.
+What's even more puzzling is that megastructures have a limit of one per megastructure, and even with more resources, players cannot continue to build more Dyson Spheres and Matter Decompressors, which is unconscionable.

 Therefore, the reform of the megastructure building is imperative.